dgaydukov/cert-ocpjp11/files/ocpjp11.md

 #### Java Advanced

-`JMX` - java management extension - allows us to manage java without reloading app.
-So you can call method to class from jconsole.
-For this we need to have following code
+###### JMX - java management extension
+Allows us to manage java without reloading app.
+So you can call method to class from `jconsole`.
 ```java
 package com.java.test;